Years after slayings, some seek relief in killer's execution

 RICHMOND, Va.
-(AP) — More than 11 years after the brutal murders of a well-known Richmond family, some hope the execution of the man convicted of the killings will close a painful chapter of this community’s history.
+(AP) — The brutal murders of a well-known Richmond couple and their young daughters as they were preparing to host a New Year’s party sent shock waves through Virginia’s capital city.
+More than 11 years later, some hope the execution of a man convicted in their deaths will close a painful chapter of this community’s history.

+“I do not think we should be saddled with the cost of keeping that heinous murderer alive,” said Steve Tarrant, who lived near the slain family and still gets emotional when he talks about watching their bodies being carried out of their home.
+“I think his execution will help effect a closure,” the 76-year-old said.

-Ricky Gray is scheduled to be put to death on Jan.
+Ricky Gray is scheduled to be put to death Jan.
 18 for the murders of 9-year-old Stella Harvey and 4-year-old sister, Ruby.
-The girls and their parents, Bryan and Kathryn Harvey, were found in the basement of their burning home, bound, beaten and stabbed, with their throats cut.
+Gray and his nephew Ray Dandridge were looking for a home to rob on New Year’s Day 2006 when they spotted the Harveys’ open door and walked in.
+The girls and their parents, Bryan and Kathryn Harvey, who were cooking a chili dinner for gathering they were hosting, were found in the basement of their burning home, bound, beaten and stabbed, with their throats cut.

-Gray also confessed to participating in the killing of Ashley Baskerville, her mother and stepfather less than a week later, but was never tried in that case.
+Gray, now 39, also confessed to participating in the killing of 21-year-old Ashley Baskerville, her mother Mary Baskerville-Tucker and stepfather Percyell Tucker in their Richmond home less than a week later, but wasn’t tried in that case.
+Gray and Dandridge said Ashley Baskerville had served as a lookout for them during the Harvey slayings.

-Steve Tarrant, who lived across the street from the Harveys, said he believes Gray’s execution will bring the community some closure.

 Most Read Stories